-*Tejocotes (pronounced like teh-hoh-COH-tehs), the fruit of the Mexican hawthorne tree, are an essential ingredient in ponche, as they add flavor and texture that can’t be obtained from any other element.
+*Tejocotes (pronounced teh-hoh-COH-tehs), the fruit of the Mexican hawthorn tree, are an essential ingredient in ponche, as they add flavor and texture that can’t be obtained from any other element.
 Fresh tejocotes can be very hard to obtain outside of Mexico, but will often appear in frozen or jarred form in Hispanic markets in the United States.

 Soak the tamarind pods and the fresh tejocotes in very hot (but not boiling) water for about an hour.
 (If tejocotes are frozen, canned, or from a jar, they do not need to be soaked.)

 Bring the 10 quarts of water to a boil in a very large pot, then reduce to a slow simmer.